fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/02_stream_processing.rst

 Stream Processing
 =================

-Because of the live nature of data streams, handling such data sources and mining knowledge require special types of processing tasks.
+Handling streaming data sources and mining knowledge from them requires special types of processing tasks because of their live behaviour.
 Stream operations process new instances as they are available at every step.
 Along with a number of external and internal stream resources, MLPro's stream module provides processing functionalities like sliding window, rearranger, etc. specialized for streaming data.